Manuel254-eng/Manuel254-eng/README.md

 ### Hi there 👋 Welcome to my GitHub profile.
 I'm Emmanuel Shisoka , a passionate full-stack developer with expertise in various technologies.
 Here's a brief overview of what you'll find in my repositories:

-Here are some ideas to get you started:

 - 🔭**Skills**

 ⚡ Frontend: Vue.js, React.js

-⚡ Backend: PHP, Laravel
+⚡ Backend: PHP, Laravel, Node Js, Django

 ⚡ Scripting: Python,Java